 Does it work?

 Sometimes this seems to be the answer.
-But don't automatically think that because your toddler is less willing to sleep in the evenings that he no longer needs daytime naps.
+But don't automatically think that because your toddler is less willing to sleep in the evenings that they no longer need daytime naps.

 “Young toddlers still need a good sleep in the day," says expert Rachel.
 "If you cut the daytime nap down, you often find that they sleep for a shorter period at night.
 If you have a toddler who is napping badly in the day and is up at night as well, you will often find that if you get the night sorted out, the day will improve as well.
 Toddlers thrive on sleep.”

-On our forum, Kirsty Clark agrees: “We have tried cutting the daytime nap both completely (bad idea) and to only half an hour or an hour (also bad idea).
+Community member Kirsty agrees: “We have tried cutting the daytime nap both completely (bad idea) and to only half an hour or an hour (also bad idea).
 He was foul and then would be overtired and would cry anyway!
 I have now limited [his nap] to an hour and a half and don't let him sleep past 3pm.”

 Got an overtired toddler?
 Here are some tips on how to get an overtired toddler to sleep